monimentor/monimentor.github.io/.clinerules/Monimentor_context.md

 Go-to-market strategy
 Our plan is to win a focused "beachhead" and then scale the playbook.
-Launch (Year 1): Target one or two tech-forward Dutch cities (e.g., Eindhoven, Utrecht).
+Launch (Year 1): Target one or twee tech-forward Dutch cities (e.g., Eindhoven, Utrecht).
 We will use lightweight promotion through trusted school channels (newsletters, parent evenings) to acquire our first 1,000 families.
 Scale (Year 2-3): Take the proven playbook from our beachhead and apply it nationwide to become the Dutch category leader.
 Expand (Year 3+): Replicate the model in our first international market (Germany), securing a high-profile launch partner to build instant credibility.